 Once you have completed your studies in Australia, the next logical step is to apply for a Temporary Graduate Work Visa.
-Not only does this allow one to work, live and study in the country, it is also a route to obtaining permanent residency (PR) as it provides you the required time duration to increase your point score by gaining part-time work experiences in Australia in addition to other Professional Year programs, PTE, NAATI and so on.
+Not only does this allow one to work, live and study in the country, but it is also a route to obtaining permanent residency (PR) in Australia, as it provides you the required time duration to increase your point score by gaining part-time work experiences in Australia in addition to other Professional Year programs, PTE, NAATI and so on.

 Before applying for your visa, you need to know everything about the stream that you should apply with.
-For these there are following criterias.
+For these, there are the following criteria:

 A PSW can be granted for about 2 to 4 years, whereas a GWS is granted for about 18 months.

 If you are applying for a GWS, you will be required to pass a skills assessment test.
-This does not apply for PSW.
+This does not apply to PSW.

 When you hold a student visa in Australia, you will be on an Overseas Student’s Health Cover (OSHC).
 However, when you are transitioning to a Temporary Graduate Work Visa, you will be required to shift to an Overseas Visitor’s Health Cover (OVHC).

-English examinations like IELTS is a mandatory requirement when applying for a 485 Visa.
-You need to attain the minimum of 6 overall with no band less than 6 and the validity of English test for this visa is of 3 years from the test date.
+English examinations like IELTS are a mandatory requirement when applying for a 485 Visa.
+You need to attain a minimum of 6 overall with no band less than 6 and the validity of the English test for this visa is 3 years from the test date.
 This exam has many applicants every year and therefore getting a slot is extremely difficult.
-Additionally, if you do not score well, you might need to retake the examination within a short period of time.
-Prior planning for this is therefore beneficial.
+Additionally, if you do not score well, you might need to retake the examination within a short period.
+Prior planning for IELTS is therefore beneficial.

-To avoid any errors in your visa file which could lead to negative outcome of the visa, we highly recommend you lodge your visa through a Registered Migration Agent.
-If you need assistance in applying for a 485 Visa?
-Strengthen your prospects with PFEC Global.
+To avoid any errors in your visa file that could lead to negative outcomes for the visa, we highly recommend applying for a visa through a Registered Migration Agent.
+If you need assistance in applying for a 485 Visa, you can strengthen your prospects with PFEC Global.
 Give us a call today to book an appointment with one of our Registered Migration Agents.
 Contact us at 096 09 800 300 (Dhanmondi), 096 09 800 700 (Banani), 096 09 800 400 (Chittagong), every Saturday to Thursday from 9:30 AM to 5:30 PM, for more details.